awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 `bucket`
 The Amazon S3 bucket where your unsigned firmware image is stored\.
 `key`
 The file name of your signed firmware image in the Amazon S3 bucket\.
 You can find this value in the Amazon S3 console by looking at the contents of your bucket\.
-If you are using Code Signing for Amazon FreeRTOS the file name will be a GUID generated by Code Signing for Amazon FreeRTOS\.
+If you are using Code Signing for Amazon FreeRTOS, the file name is a GUID generated by Code Signing for Amazon FreeRTOS\.

 Use the `create-stream` CLI command to create a stream: